How to Increase Your Amazon Impressions

 Let’s say your product is a shampoo aimed at women with dyed hair.
 This is a pretty specific audience, so you create an Ad with the keyphrase, “shampoo for women with dyed hair.”

-Therefore, you decide to expand your keywords by adding, “soap” and “beauty product” as keywords.
+So, you decide to expand your keywords by adding, “soap” and “beauty product” as keywords.

-Reasons for Low Impressions
+Reasons for Low Impressions on Amazon

 Poor Product Page

-That is why everything on your product page needs to encourage shoppers to buy your product.
-This includes your keywords.
-Unless Amazon thinks your product is relevant to certain keywords, it will not display your Ad to shoppers for them.
-Include your keywords in both the product description and your title.
 To use the shampoo example, if your shampoo is called XYZ, name it on Amazon “XYZ shampoo for women with dyed hair.”
 This will help both shoppers and Amazon know right away what your product is all about.

 There are a number of other things you can try to improve your product page, including the following: